Skip to content

 Run-Time Type Information (RTTI)Runtime Type Identification (typeid, dynamic_cast)Increased binary size, Runtime overhead (especially dynamic_cast)Disable via compiler flags if not strictly needed, Avoid in performance-critical loops, Use static alternatives where possible

-Dynamic Memory AllocationFlexible data structures (e.g., lists, maps), Handling unknown data sizesMemory fragmentation, Unpredictable out-of-memory errors, Slower allocationsPrioritise static allocation/fixed-sse buffers, Use memory pools/custom allocators, Employ Embedded Template Library (ETL) containers
+Dynamic Memory AllocationFlexible data structures (e.g., lists, maps), Handling unknown data sizesMemory fragmentation, Unpredictable out-of-memory errors, Slower allocationsPrioritise static allocation/fixed-size buffers, Use memory pools/custom allocators, Employ Embedded Template Library (ETL) containers

 TemplatesCode Reusability, Generic Programming, Compile-time PolymorphismPotential code bloat (monomorphisation), Longer compilation timesUse judiciously, Optimise with compiler flags, Employ type-erasure for smaller binaries